-Seeing your food or food ingredients get wasted can be really annoying.
-The thought of your veggies going bad before you even use them can make you really cranky and so you try your best to prevent this.
+Seeing your food or ingredients spoiled can be frustrating.
+The thought that your vegetables are bad before you even use them can make you feel ashamed and so try your best to prevent this.

-Stocks are flavorful liquids used in the preparation of soups, sauces, and stews, derived by gently simmering various ingredients in water.
-They are based on meat, poultry, fish, game, or seafood, and flavored with mirepoix, herbs, and spices.
-Vegetable stocks are prepared with an assortment of produce, or intensely flavored with a single ingredient, such as mushrooms, tomatoes, or leeks.
+Shares are a delicious liquid used in the preparation of soups, sauces, and stews, which are obtained by gently boiling various ingredients in water.
+They are based on meat, poultry, fish, pets, or seafood, and are flavored with mirepoix, herbs and spices.
+Vegetables are prepared with a variety of products, or are highly flavored with a single ingredient, such as mushrooms, tomatoes, or garlic.

-Stocks are divided into white and brown categories.
-White stock is uncolored and subtle flavored, while a brown stock uses roasted components to create a rich color and robust flavor.
-But you’re not making stock simply for it’s flavor, even though it’s a pretty tasty excuse, but also to prevent your ingredients from spoiling and getting wasted.
-You get to preserve your food stuffs while creating a rich, tasty broth, it’s a win-win!
+The shares are divided into white and brown categories.
+White stocks are colorless and have a subtle flavor, while brown stocks use roasted ingredients to create a rich color and strong flavor.
+But you do not make the stock just because of its taste, though it is a delicious excuse, but also to prevent your ingredients from spoiling and spoiling.
+Saving your food while creating a rich, delicious broth, is a win-win!

-Always remember to make sure the ingredients are of good quality, a stockpot should never be a dumping ground for old leftovers that are past their prime.
-Here are some extra tips that’ll help you with the best stock:
+Always remember to make sure the ingredients are of good quality, the stock pot should never be a place to dispose of old leftovers.
+Here are some additional tips that can help you with the best stock:

-- For meat stocks, add gelatinous cuts like veal or pork feet that contributes a smoothness and richness to the stock; Un-smoked ham or pork shanks and pork rind can also be used for the same purpose.
-Use meat trimmings that are cleaned of fat.
+• For meat, add gelatinous cuts such as veal or pork legs that provide smoothness and richness to the stock; Non-smoked ham or pork shanks and pork rind can also be used for the same purpose.
+Use oil-cleaned meat shortcuts.

-- Make sure to balance the ingredients so that the flavor is harmonious.
-Too much mirepoix in a meat, poultry or fish stock will make it taste either too sweet or bitter and out of balance.
+• Make sure you balance the ingredients so that the flavors match.
+Too much mirepoix in meat, poultry, or fish stocks will make it more palatable or bitter and unbalanced.

-- For herbs and spices, prolonged cooking results in loss of flavor; add herbs towards the end of the cooking process to give it a fresh flavor boost.
-Avoid adding salt if reducing the stock later.
+• With herbs and spices, prolonged cooking causes loss of taste; add herbs at the end of the cooking process to give it a fresh flavor.
+Avoid adding salt if you reduce the stock over time.

-- For brown stocks, caramelize the ingredients for added color, flavor and complexity.
-This can be done for any type of stock including meats, poultry, fish and vegetable.
+• In brown stocks, caramelize the ingredients to get more color, flavor, and complexity.
+This can be done in any type of stock including meat, poultry, fish, and vegetables.

-- Always start with cold water.
-Don’t add too much water as it will only dilute the flavor.
+• Always start with cold water.
+Do not add too much water as it will only reduce the taste.

-- For a clear stock, never let it boil and never stir it.
+• To get clear stock, never let it boil and never move it.